 Release Date: 10/26/2011

 For Fans Of: Dual Stick Shooters, Cheesy Comics, Repetition

 The Good: Excellent visuals, great controls with lots of action, nice variety of challenging enemies, fun four player co-op

 The Bad: Gets repetitive quick, can be very hard, levels are too long, can only equip four upgrades, very short with only 7 levels

-Besides the cheesy story the action is really fun with some great graphics and physics.
-You drive around your vehicle using the right stick to shoot with your machine gun.
-Along the way you can get pick-ups to make your machine gun stronger as well as secondary ammo pick-ups like rocket launchers, rail guns, and flamethrowers.
-There aren’t many pick-ups which is a real bummer, but this is just the start of what else there isn’t much of.
+Besides the cheesy story, the action is really fun with some great graphics and physics.
+You drive your vehicle using the right stick to shoot with your machine gun.
+Along the way, you can get pickups to make your machine gun stronger as well as secondary ammo pickups like rocket launchers, rail guns, and flamethrowers.
+There aren’t many pickups which are a real bummer, but this is just the start of what else there isn’t much of.
 The enemy variety is interesting with varying degrees of difficulty, but it leads to the game being very difficult most of the time.
-You start off with 5 lives per level and if you lose them all its game over.
+You start off with 5 lives per level and if you lose them all it’s game over.
 The levels are very long and you will be infuriated if you have to go through all that effort again.

 There is a lot of fun to be had here with destructible environments, and four player co-op which makes the game easier and more fun.
 The upgrades are disappointing because you can only equip four at a time and this leaves a lot of useful upgrades unused.
 There are only 7 missions so you will beat the game in less than 5 hours, but most people probably won’t go through again due to the difficulty and repetitive nature of the whole game.
 Twin stick shooters should pick this up and rejoice, but don’t expect it to change the genre.